Vindy Lee: Cooking career

-In 2012 Lee represented Jakarta in the "Enjoy Jakarta" cultural event at the W Hotel Los Angeles, Hollywood and W Hotel San Francisco, California in liaison with the Indonesian Consulate General, preparing Indonesian food in the prestigious W Hotels for notable VIPs and political delegates.
+In 2012 Lee represented Jakarta Tourism Board in the "Enjoy Jakarta" cultural event at the W Hotel Los Angeles, Hollywood and W Hotel San Francisco, California in liaison with the Indonesian Consulate General, preparing Indonesian food in the prestigious W Hotels for notable VIPs and political delegates.
 This was also held in 2013 in Singapore, and 2014 at the Grand Hyatt Hotel Taipei.

 Vindy Lee also serves as a board member of Indonesian Chef Association since 2017.